rocksonchang/arXiv-metadata/readme.md

 # Science Trends
+The code for this project is broken up into two repos:
+* [arXiv-metadata](https://github.com/rocksonchang/arXiv-metadata) contains the code to pull data from the arXiv, and perform some pre-processing.
+* [Science-Trends](https://github.com/rocksonchang/Science-Trends) contains the code to build bag-of-word and matrix factorization models.
+---

 As a researcher (both in physics and data science), a portion of my job description is to stay abreast of current trends in the field.
 With the volumes of papers published each year, it becomes nearly a full-time job to just keep up with my own domain, let alone beyond.
 Indeed, the [rate of article submission to the arXiv](https://arxiv.org/help/stats/2015_by_area/index) has continually grown since its launch in 1996.
 In the quantum physics sub-repository, over 5000 submissions were received in 2015 alone.